abhishekdiphu/AI_for_Medicine_Specialization_Coursera/AI in Diagnosis/Project_Brain_tumor_segmentation_Medical_Diagnosis/README.md

 ## 1.Pre-Processing :

 - 3D MRI brain scans from the public Medical Segmentation Decathlon challenge project.
 This is an incredibly rich dataset that provides you with labels associated with each point (voxel) inside a 3D representation of a patient's brain.
-Ultimately, in this week's assignment, you will train a neural network to make three-dimensional spatial segmentation predictions for common brain disorders.

 dimensions: height: 240, width:240, depth:155, channels:4